PROF 3505 - Undergraduate Professions Virtual Internship

 - All assignments must be attached to an Assignment Cover Sheet which must be signed and dated before submission.
-Markers can refuse to accept assignments which do not have a signed acknowledgement of the University’s Academic Honesty Policy
+Markers can refuse to accept assignments which do not have a signed acknowledgement of the University’s Academic Integrity Policy

 - It is the students’ responsibility to ensure that copies of assignments have been received by the academic supervisor.

 Assignment Guidelines including Referencing Details